Skip to main content

 Singani (Singani)

-A Bolivian brandy made from Muscat of Alexandria grapes grown in high-altitude vineyards.
-This is Bolivia's national spirit.
+A brandy distilled from Muscat of Alexandria grapes grown in high-altitude vineyards.
+It's Bolivia's national spirit.

 brandy40%